Organized by the ISCB Education Committee:

 Alberto Riva, University of Florida, United States

-During this session, audience members will divide into groups based on their own interests.
-Groups will come up with their main take away points and bring them back to the larger group.
-Topics may include all previous presentation topics as well as single cell analysis and long read analysis.
+During this longer session, audience members will divide into groups based on their own interests.
+Groups will come up with their main take away points and bring them back to the main audience for knowledge sharing and for further discussion.
+Topics may include all previous presentation areas as well as other areas of interest to running or working within a bioinformatics core facility such as single cell analysis or long read analysis.